maggief2/Bike-Sharing-Models/README.md

 ## Purpose

-The purpose of this repo is to explore the [bike sharing data set](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset), create predictive models, determine the best performing model based on the residual mean square error, and automating Markdown reports.
+The purpose of this repo is to explore the [bike sharing data set](https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset), create predictive models, determine the best performing model (based on the residual mean square error), and automate Markdown reports.

 ## Packages